Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 Password confirmation field's validation can be a bit tricky, but it can be done for example by using the [oneOf](https://github.com/jquense/yup#mixedoneofarrayofvalues-arrayany-message-string--function-schema-alias-equals) and [ref](https://github.com/jquense/yup#yuprefpath-string-options--contextprefix-string--ref) methods like suggested in [this issue](https://github.com/jaredpalmer/formik/issues/90#issuecomment-354873201).

 You can create a new user by using the `createUser` mutation.
 Find out how this mutations work by exploring the documentation in the GraphQL playground.
 After a succesful `createUser` mutation, sign the created user in by using the `useSignIn` hook like we did in the sign in the form.
-After user has been signed in, redirect the user to the rated repository list view.
+After user has been signed in, redirect the user to the reviewed repositories list view.

 User should be able to access the sign up form through the app bar by pressing a "Sign up" tab.
 This tab should only be visible to users that aren't signed in.